amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 Category: infrastructure

 In this post, we learn how we can make use of `docker`'s user namespacing feature on Linux in a CI/build environment to avoid running into permission issues.
-Using user namespacing also keeping things a bit sane without sub-optimal alternatives.
+Using user namespacing also keeping things a bit sane without adopting sub-optimal alternatives.

 # Introduction